 There’s much to love.
 I think that’s where some of the stronger feelings for “the lifestyle” originate.
 I don’t care that some people feel this way but it’s different for me.
 That being said, my first Bonnaroo was somewhat life altering.
 It wasn’t something that set me on a new path, or changed the way I saw the world.
 But it was a force which added powerful new dimensions to what was possible in the realm of experiences.

 It can, and should, resonate with you long after the festival’s over.
 Much of my fondness for it came well after attending.
-Bonnaroo is hard to get through but easy to reminisce on and romanticize.
+Bonnaroo is hard to get through but easy to reminisce and romanticize.
 I now spend way too much of the year thinking about going back.
 Countless hours reading its message board for stories and advice.
 Too much time looking at photos and footage I shot.
-I let my mind wander and slip back in time to those four days among pack where everyone screamed “Bonnarooooooo!”
+I let my mind wander and slip back in time to those four days among the pack where everyone screams “Bonnarooooooo!”

 I tell everyone I can about my experiences there and how they should go.
 How they’ll probably create memories they’ll carry with them for life.
 How, despite the challenges, you won’t regret it.
 So even though it isn’t an extension of some type of way of life for me, I often think about June, how I want to get back to “The Farm.”

 Last summer I went back for my second Roo.
 My ex and sister both came with.
 We spent eight days away.
 Sang along to kid’s songs and talked about how South Dakota’s Corn Palace must be infested with rats.
 Played the license plate game and pointed out poorly designed abortion billboards.
 I sometimes imagined us to be riding in a crane, using the wrecking ball to knock over every bridge we passed under.